 3. Loan Fees

 If your commercial or residential rental property experiences theft or damage, then you can claim them as business expenses.
+Since loss negatively impacts your expected rental property income, this deduction offers some protection for landlords.
 There are limitations on what can be claimed, so speak to your financial advisor to get the specifics.

 5. Transportation